-Our mission is to maintain a marketplace that respects and nurtures the human side of the commercial shipping experience.
+Our mission is to maintain a fluid partnership that respects and nurtures the human side of the shipping experience.

-The genesis of MustDeliver was the result of our founders, both successful entrepreneurs in marketing and custom manufacturing, personally experiencing repeated failures within the traditional broker-driven shipping marketplace.
+The genesis of MustDeliver was the result of our founders, both successful entrepreneurs in marketing and custom manufacturing, personally experiencing repeated failures within the traditional broker-driven freight marketplace.